 where $\psi$ and $\phi$ are STL formulae, $\mathbf{G}$ denotes the globally operator, $\mathbf{F}$ the eventually operator, and $\mathbf{U}$ is the until operator.
 For example, $\mathbf{s} \models \mathbf{G}_{[a,b]}\psi$ specifies that $\psi$ must be in all times in the given interval, $t \in [a, b]$ of the signal $\mathbf{s}$.
 Similarly, the operator \emph{until} in $\mathbf{s} \models \phi \mathbf{U}_{[a,b]} \psi$ defines that $\phi$ must be true until $\psi$ becomes true within a time interval $[a, b]$.

 Given a signal $s_{t}$ representing a signal starting at time t, the Boolean semantics of satisfaction of $s_t \models \phi$ are defined inductively as follows:

-Apart from the Boolean semantics, quantitative semantics are defined for a signal to compute a real-valued metric indicating \textit{robustness}, i.e., the strength of satisfaction or violation.
-For the sake of brevity, the definition of robustness is provided in Appendix \ref{app:rob}.
+Apart from Boolean semantics, quantitative semantics are defined for a signal to compute a real-valued metric called \textit{robustness}, i.e., the strength of satisfaction or violation.
+The definition of robustness is provided in Appendix \ref{app:rob}.